 Position your RV against the sun.
 If your RV has an awning, then park the RV in such a way that the sun shines directly on the awning.
 This will cast a shade across the RV, and prevent the sun from heating up walls of your rig.

 Use Reflectix Sheeting.
-These are the shiny silver thin bubble wrap you see people putting into the windows of their RVs.
+This is the shiny silver bubble wrap you see people putting into the windows of their RVs.
 You can get Reflectix at home improvement stores and RV supply stores.
 Put them in your windows to help block the sun’s heat.
 Place it along the walls of your cabinetry.
 You can also drape Reflectix sheeting on the outside of your RV to block even more heat.
+(See it on Amazon).

 Use heat reflective paint on your roof.
 Home improvement stores sell this type of paint.
 It’s colored white, and will block heat from entering through your roof.
 Henry Tropicool is the most popular brand… it’s expensive at $300.00 for a 5-gallon bucket, but many RV owners swear by this stuff.
 (See it on Amazon).

 Position your RV in the shade.
 If you’re boondocked with lots of trees, find a way to get your rig into some of that shade.

 Open your ramp door.
 If you have a toy hauler, open the ramp door.
-This will let in so much outside air, and help keep you cool.
+This will let in lots of outside air, and help keep you cool.
 To keep flying insects out, buy a toy hauler ramp door bug screen.
 Classic Accessories makes a heavy duty ramp door screen that holds up to abuse.
 (See it on Amazon).